Ritikraushan1/zn-verify/README.md

+Here's the updated **README.md** file with the newly added `validateAgeRange` function:

+---

 # Validation Utilities

-A simple JavaScript/TypeScript library that provides utility functions for validating names, emails, phone numbers, and calculating age.
+A simple JavaScript/TypeScript library that provides utility functions for validating names, emails, phone numbers, calculating age, and validating age ranges.
 This library is designed to simplify common validation tasks in your projects.

 ## Features